madasun/odin-recipes/README.md

 # Conclusion

 The html and css lessons were a great refresher, and I know more about flexbox now than I ever have.
 However, a big thing I'm taking away from this is putting the time into learning why something does what it does.
 Copy-pasting snippets might work, but knowing the way it all fits together made the whole process easier and more enjoyable for me in the end.
-I'm definitely going to hang on to this thought when I get more into Javascript..
+I'm definitely going to try hanging on to this thought when I get more into Javascript..

 For this website in the future, I would if I could:
 - add a hamburger menu for mobile